 Organic material will absorb water so that the roots can draw upon that water when it needs to in drier weather but it will also develop a structure that lets excess water drain away.

 In particularly heavy clay I do recommend adding sand or grit to your compost mix with about 1 third sand to 2 thirds compost.
-It is important to mix the sand or grit into the compost mix before planting so that it is evenly distributed and forms the perfect structure for improve drainage.
+It is important to mix the sand or grit into the compost mix before planting so that it is evenly distributed and forms the perfect structure for improved drainage.

 Adding all this organic material will reinvigorate the beneficial ecosystem of the soil.
 Microbes, yeast, fungus and earthworms all work to break down organic material so that the nutrients are available for the rose to absorb.

 Earthworms in particular will help integrate the organic material into the clay soil and chelate the soil into a more fertile form to benefit the rose.
-Earthworms also create channels in the soil which promotes the infiltration of water, air and creates space for roots to grow in the heavy clay soil.
+Earthworms also create channels in the soil which promotes the infiltration of water, and air and creates space for roots to grow in the heavy clay soil.

 Another incentive to continually top up your rose bed with surface mulch is that it will counteract alkaline soils.
 Compost tends to be pH neutral, if not slightly acidic.
 Roses love a soil pH in the range of 6 (slightly acidic) to 7 (neutral).
 Again it is a good idea to test the pH of the soil in your rose bed as an alkaline soil will kill roses.